HeikoBlomenkamp/100-days-of-code/r1-log.md

 Finished markdown version of "Think Java 2e", Chapter One: Computer Programming.
 Some repetition of that chapter on my workstation.

 ### R1D36
+Downloaded Eclipse IDE to my workstation.
+Created new directories, etc. Noticed various changes in that version of the Eclipse IDE.

+### R1D37
+Copied Eclipse IDE to my openSUSE Tumbleweed laptop. thinkjava.md: Did all the exercises of Chapter 1.
+Uploaded markdown to server.

+### R1D38